 Bowel cancer is the fourth most common cancer in the UK and the second biggest cancer killer, but research by Love Your Gut has highlighted that many are not familiar with the symptoms and are frequently failing to seek medical help.
-To help raise awareness of the symptoms and risk factors Love Your Gut – in association with a number of digestive health charities and groups (including Bowel & Cancer Research, the Bowel Disease Research Foundation, Core, The Primary Care Society for Gastroenterology, St Mark’s Hospital Foundation and The IBS Network) – has teamed up with Bowel Cancer UK and Beating Bowel Cancer.
+To help raise awareness of the symptoms and risk factors Love Your Gut – in association with a number of digestive health charities and groups (including Bowel & Cancer Research, the Bowel Disease Research Foundation, Guts UK (formerly Core), The Primary Care Society for Gastroenterology, St Mark’s Hospital Foundation and The IBS Network) – has teamed up with Bowel Cancer UK and Beating Bowel Cancer.

 In a survey, commissioned by Love Your Gut*, over 60% of people said they had suffered from symptoms that could be indicative of bowel cancer such as regular abdominal pain (18%) or bleeding when passing poo (9%).
 Yet despite experiencing the symptoms, most did not associate them with the possibility of bowel cancer.
 Only half were aware that blood in poo could be a potential symptom and just a third were aware that abdominal pain could be too.
 Even after suffering the symptoms 1 in 5 ignored them, 25% visited Google and only 53% visited their GP.

 How does bowel cancer develop?